HOW AIKINS LAW MEDIATION SERVICES WORKS:

 - Argument: No more than 2 pages, focused on responding to Mediator’s questions.

 - A copy of the operative complaint (if in litigation),

 - The Mediation Fee to the Mediator at least 14 days prior to date of Mediation or upon scheduling the Mediation if the Mediation is scheduled fewer than 14 days in advance.

 See fee schedule and cancellations here:

-- The Mediation Fee is refundable if the mediation is cancelled prior to 14 days of the Hearing Date.
+- The Mediation Fee is refundable if the mediation is cancelled prior to 5 business days of the Hearing Date.

 - If a cancelled Mediation date is rescheduled, there will be no additional fee.

 Dr. Aikins requests that each party gives one date and time (and one alternate date and time) for him to call each side 5 days before the date of the Mediation Hearing.

 NOTE: CONFIDENTIALITY OF MEDIATION: